WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 ## 2.1 Data source
 I will work through this project by using **Divvy trip history data** from Jan 2022 to Dec 2022.\
 _( Note: The datasets have a different name because Cyclistic is a fictional company. )_\
-Data can be downloaded from [Divvy trip history data](https://divvy-tripdata.s3.amazonaws.com/index.html).
+Data can be downloaded: [Divvy trip history data](https://divvy-tripdata.s3.amazonaws.com/index.html).

+## 2.2 Licensing, privacy, security and accessibility
+* **Licensing**: The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
+* **Privacy**: The data-privacy issues prohibit using riders’ personally identifiable information such as gender and age.
+* **Security and accessibility**: This is public data that we can use to work with and released on a monthly schedule.

+## 2.3 Credibility of Data
+The credibility and integrity of our data can be determined using the **ROCCC** system.
+* **Reliable** — The data has a large sample size, reflecting the population size.
+* **Original** — We can locate the primary source.
+* **Comprehensive** — The data is understandable and does not contain any missing critical information needed to answer the business question or find the solution, nor does it has human error.
+* **Current** — The data is relevant and up to date, thus indicating that the source refreshes its data regularly.
+* **Cited** — The source has been vetted.

+The data integrity and credibility are sufficient to provide reliable and comprehensive insights for analysis.

-## 2.2 Data organization
+## 2.4 Data organization
-Each trip is anonymized and includes:
+The data is stored in 12 CSV files for each month.
+Each data is anonymized and includes:
-* Ride ID
+* Unique ride ID
 * Bike type
 * Rider type (Member, Casual)
 * Trip start day and time